-- Advertising cannot be done in one night, it requires careful evaluation of your business and its needs.
+- Advertising can't be done in one night, it requires careful evaluation of your business and its goals.

 - There is no single step that will take you to the perfect advertising campaign, so be patient.

 - There are 5 elements that require your attention when designing an advertising strategy for your business.
 Read the article to find out what they are.